htc-ccis2500/spring-2017/src/morea/getting-started/ex-install-git.md

 Before you dive in, you'll want to configure git with your user information.
 In the commands below, fill in your GitHub name and the email used with your GitHub account.
 The email address is what will tie your activity to your account.  **Make sure that you are using the same email and check for typos.**

 ### Config for Public (Shared) Computer
-Use this only for a computer which is public or shared.
+Use this for a computer which is public or shared.
 This configuration is applied __only to the current git repository directory__.
 It must be repeated for each repository you clone or create.
 {% highlight bash %}
 $ git config user.name "User Name"
 $ git config user.email "user@email"